At the Project:

 - Traditional Tree Swallow stopover points typically center on large marshes

-- At dawn the swallows rise up from the marshes and spread out in all directions
+- Shortly before sunrise the swallows rise up from the marshes and spread out in

-searching for food.
-These dispersing foraging flocks are often large enough to
+all directions searching for food.
+These dispersing foraging flocks are often

-create "ring echos" on weather radar scans.
-Photo below by Butterfly Psyche.
+large enough to create "ring echos" on weather radar scans.
+Photo below by

 - When not foraging the flocks rest, sunbathe, and preen together on wires,